Genuine Reseller of

 Surface finish: This is a description of what the cut profile looks like post machining.
 We all want that mirror finish, but at times there are cost associated with it.
 A mirror finish has very low material removal rates, related to a finishing pass, while high material removal rates, roughing pass, typically have a very poor surface finish.
 Production machining will typically have both.
 A rough pass will be made with a large diameter cutter and a finishing pass will be performed after to give the mirror finish.
 When diving into speeds and feeds one often decides if this is for a roughing or finishing pass.
 As a generality roughing passes are high feeds and slow speeds (RPM) whereas the finishing pass will be slow feeds and high speeds, but again we are limited by tool deflection.

 So with all this information, what’s the right answer?
 There are several free online feeds and speeds calculators, there are also fancy calculators you can pay for.
 What we hope you have seen from the above is the variables are numerous.
-One can use the feeds and speeds calculators and they may get you in the ballpark but not in a good seat.
+One can use the feeds and speeds calculators and they may get you in the ballpark but always in the perfect seat.
 The right feeds and speed for your machine are good for your machine.
 Variables such as rigidity, clamping method, drive systems, work materials, machine mass and tools all donate to the feeds and speeds.
 Keep a log of what works and what didn’t.
 Try different tools and materials, practice here truly does make perfect.

 One last note, don’t get frustrated.
 You are going to break tools, you are going to waste material these are part of the learning processes.
 The advantage we have as DIY CNC users is once we have a the perfect file with great feeds and speeds its ours forever and no more tuning or guessing will be required for that tool and material.
 Once you have began to understand feeds and speeds it will be amazing where this will apply, even simply drilling a hole with a cordless drill, every tool and work piece have a perfect feeds and speeds.